thesse1/sample-specs/README.md

 # sample-specs

-With this project I am trying to explore the functionality of furo.pro: https://furo.pro
+The aim of this project is to explore the functionality of furo.pro: https://furo.pro

 It was created following the approach described in the Furo Quickstart Guide: https://furo.pro/docs/guides/quickstart/